What To Do When You’re Feeling Like A Failure

 List Your Successes

 Often, people get into the habit of focusing on their failures.
-It makes sense to a certain degree, because by paying attention to things that didn't go well, you can determine what went wrong.
-You can make a new plan to do better next time.
+It makes sense to a certain degree, because by paying attention to things that didn't go well, you can determine what went wrong, and you can make a new plan to do better next time.

-On the other hand, if you focus too much on your failures without acknowledging when you've succeeded, you can end up feeling incompetent.
+On the other hand, if you focus too much on your failures without acknowledging when you have succeeded, you can end up feeling incompetent.
 When you feel that way, make a list of your successes.
 Creating that list will help you realize how distorted your thinking has become.

 Stop Comparing Yourself to Others

-Do you judge yourself as a failure because you haven't accomplished what others had?
+"Comparison is the killer of joy".
+Sometimes people judge themselves as a failure because they have not accomplished what they believe others have accomplished.
 If so, you need to step back and remind yourself that you are a unique individual with your own talents and skills to share with the world.
-You might not have it in you to do what others do.
-By the same token, others might not be able to do what you're capable of doing.
+You might not have it in you to do what others do, but by the same token, others might not be able to do what you're capable of doing.

 Take Care of Your Physical Needs

 Don't discount your need for a healthy diet, a good night's sleep, and adequate exercise.
 When you don't take care of your physical needs, everything can begin to look dismal.
-By taking care of yourself, you can feel better quickly.
-Your thoughts will naturally turn to the positive.
+By taking care of yourself, you can feel better quickly, and your thoughts will naturally turn to the positive.

 Watch for Signs of Depression